linl33/MATH126/_posts/2016-05-06-partial-derivative.md

     can be used to further improve or achieve other effects.
 For example, we can give the energy function a threshold so that the pixel with average energy appear to have the least energy.

+    It fascinates me how a function composed of a few simple partial derivatives can play such an important role in this game-changing algorithm.

 2. Find the seams.
 Now we know which pixels are the least different comparing to their neighbors (the pixels with the lowest $$E$$), we can define importance as how much energy the pixel has.
 A seam is a 1 pixel wide horizontal or vertical path across the image.
 The seams can easily be found using shortest path algorithms (e.g. A* search algorithm).